 What Do Period Clots Mean?

-If you're experiencing blood clots and enormously heavy flow every time you get your period, talk with your doctor; they may want to check you for other health problems and test you for anemia.
-Also talk to your doctor if you're passing blood clots larger than a quarter — you could be experiencing one of the five health problems below.
+If you're experiencing blood clots and enormously heavy flow every time you get your period, talk with your doctor; they may want to check you for several potential health issues — including one of the five below.

 2. Birth Control

-Some experts estimate that 15 to 20 percent of known pregnancies end in miscarriage before the 20th week; the actual number is likely much higher, because if you are not aware that you're pregnant and miscarry early on, it may simply look like a very heavy flow.
-Blood clots are a common part of miscarriage.
-That being said, if you suddenly get blood clots during one period and find that they are gone the next, don't panic that you miscarried an unknown pregnancy — lots of things can cause blood clots, including random fluctuations in our hormones.
+According to the Mayo Clinic, 10 to 20 percent of known pregnancies end in miscarriage.
+But the actual number of people miscarrying is likely much higher, because if you are not aware that you're pregnant and miscarry early on, it may simply look like a very heavy flow.

 5. Clotting Abnormalities

 "Rare causes of blood clots are bleeding disorders, such as von Willebrand disease," notes van Dis.
 These disorders are generally hereditary, and might involve other symptoms such as frequent bruising and nosebleeds.
 Luckily, they can be controlled by medication.

 "The bottom line," says van Dis, is "if there's been a significant change in your menstrual bleeding and it includes new clots, it's a good idea to see an OB/GYN to have a full checkup."
 She recommends preparing for your visit by keeping a "bleeding diary," where you "jot down which days you bled, how much you bled (how many tampons, pads, or menstrual cup-fulls of blood you saw) and whether there were any accompanying symptoms like dizziness, cramping or abdominal pain."